 Prompt treatment of heat cramps and heat exhaustion is usually successful.
 Patients recover in a matter of hours or, at most, a day or two.
 Heat stroke poses more serious problems.

 Heat stroke is a medical emergency.
 Heat stroke is caused by failure of the body’s heat controls – when sweating stops and the body temperature rises.
 Brain damage and death may result if treatment is delayed.
-Begin rapid cooling with ice or cold water, fanning the victim to promote evaporation.
+Begin rapid cooling with ice or cold water, and fan the victim to promote evaporation.
 For rapid cooling, partially submerge the victim’s body in cool water.
 Treat for shock if necessary.
 Provide oxygen if it is available.
-Whereas heat cramps and heat exhaustion may be treated locally, heat stroke patients should be medivaced off the line ASAP, by air if possible, as their condition may worsen suddenly.
-(Was repetitive)
+Whereas heat cramps and heat exhaustion may be treated locally, heat stroke patients should be medevaced off the line immediately, by air if possible, as their condition may worsen suddenly.

-Although classic teaching describes a heat stroke patient as "hot and dry", recent studies have shown that over 50% of heat stroke patients are sweating heavily.
+Although classic teaching describes a heat stroke patient as hot and dry, recent studies have shown that over 50% of heat stroke patients are sweating heavily.
 Typically, on the fireline we do not have medical thermometers.
 Therefore, the hallmark of heat stroke is altered mental status.
-You should suspect heat stroke if a firefighter is hot, fatigued, and shows some altered mental status, such as inability to remember the day or the current situation.
+You should suspect heat stroke if a firefighter is hot, fatigued, and shows some altered mental status, such as the inability to remember the day or the current situation.
 They may ask, "Where am I?"

 Heat stroke is characterized by:

 - Mental confusion.

 - Loss of consciousness, convulsions, or even coma.